crushingourenemies/Election-Templates/README.md

 A Voting topic OP should include:

 1. Instructions for voters
-    1. what positions are being elected
+    1. what positions are being elected;
-    2. who the candidates are
+    2. who the candidates are;
-    3. how to vote (by post and/or by PM)
+    3. how to vote (by post and/or by PM);
-    4. when the deadline for voting is
+    4. when the deadline for voting is.
-2. a ballot template
+2. A ballot template.

 Below is a template which covers these matters: